Usefulness of adaptive strategies in asymptotic quantum channel discrimination: Formulation of general adaptive method for qq-channel discrimination

-In the present paper, we consider the hypotheses to be described by two quantum channels, i.e. completely positive and trace preserving (cptp) maps, acting on a given quantum system, and more precisely $n \gg 1$ independent realizations of the unknown channel.
+\if0 This description of the problem presupposes that the two hypotheses correspond to objects in a probabilistic framework, in which also the possible tests (decision rules) are phrased, so as to give unambiguous meaning to the type-I and type-II error probabilities.
+The traditionally studied framework is that each hypothesis represents a probability distribution on a given set, and more generally a state on a given quantum system. \fi Hereafter, the hypotheses are described by two qq-channels, i.e. completely positive and trace preserving (cptp) maps, acting on a given quantum system, and more precisely $n \gg 1$ independent realizations of the unknown channel.
 It is not hard to see that both the type-I and type-II error probabilities can be made to go to $0$ exponentially fast, just as in the case of hypotheses described by quantum states, and hence the fundamental question is the characterization of the possible pairs of error exponents.